 Buckinghamshire New University, London, UK, in short: Bucks (https://bucks.ac.uk/home).
 The IAO is cooperating with Bucks since October 2014 for our fulltime training in Ghent, Belgium.
-Now, Bucks also recognizes our modular training in Copenhagen (Denmark) and in Ghent (Belgium), Antwerp (Belgium) and the Netherlands (Zeist).
+Now, Bucks also recognizes our modular training in Copenhagen (Denmark), Rishon leZion (Israel), Brunnen (Switzerland), Ghent (Belgium), Antwerp (Belgium) and the Netherlands (Zeist).
 Bucks also accredits our postgraduate trainings “Paediatric Osteopathy” in Antwerp (BE), Vienna (AT) and Brunnen (CH) and "Osteopathy and Sports" in Gent (BE) and Copenhagen (DK).

 Bucks found in us the perfect partner to offer their master course in Europe.
 They did a thorough check of the quality of our trainings, locations and lecturers and concluded that we were the right choice.

 We continue to offer the fhg master as well.
 Both master have the same legal recognisation in more than 45 European countries because both of them are in complete agreement with the Bologna declaration.

 The difference between these two master degrees lies in the following: